 First, you must inform your employer that you have been injured on the job.
 You have 30 days to do this, and you may have already told a supervisor or coworker who should have contacted your manager.
 Second, we urge you to contact an attorney to help you navigate this process.
 Do not give any recorded statements or sign any papers, either for your employer or their insurance company, without first contacting an attorney.
 By law, you are not required to give insurance companies or employers a recorded statement.
-Our attorneys at John Foy & Associates always recommend against giving a recorded statement that will undoubtedly be used against you.
+Our attorneys at the Atlanta Workers Compensation Law Firm of John Foy & Associates always recommend against giving a recorded statement that will undoubtedly be used against you.

 The point of Workers Compensation is to get you back on you feet.
 There may be undue pressure for you to return to work before you are able.

 Is there a time limit to file a workers compensation case in Atlanta?

 Yes, there is a time limit to file a case—that is one year from the date of your accident.
 If you receive medical treatment – it is one year from the last time you received medical treatment paid for by the worker’s compensation carrier and it is two years from the date you received a check for worker’s compensation.

 You have 30 days to report your injury to your employer.
 However, that definition can be very broad and a verbal conversation is often enough to qualify for a report.
 A workers compensation attorney at John Foy & Associates can help sort out these details.
 Call us at 404-400-4000.